 When you saute the veggies, make the gravy, add in the leftover gravy and leftover roast and the peas, the mixture really doesn’t look like much.
 You might have some doubts about the amount but once the mashed potatoes are on and it’s all baked up you’re going to find it’s all ok.
 I dunno, it’s maybe a little magical the way Shepherds Pie from Leftover Pot Roast manages to stretch a few leftovers to feed a family.

-Here are the recipes I make from the leftovers from That Old Lipton’s Onion Soup Pot Roast, but just about any pot roast is a great candidate for Shepherd’s Pie from Leftover Pot Roast:
+Here are the recipes I make from the leftovers from That Old Lipton’s Onion Soup Pot Roast, though just about any pot roast is a great candidate for Leftover:

 Saving on Shepherds Pie from Leftover Pot Roast: